unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 * You're using an unsupported caching method and/or plugin

 Please follow this guide on how to quickly [troubleshoot these common issues](https://passwordprotectwp.com/docs/basic-troubleshooting/?utm_source=wp.org&utm_medium=faq-link&utm_campaign=ppwp-lite).

-= Which user roles can I password protect against? =

-Our plugin allows you to password protect your pages or posts against all roles created under WordPress users.

 = Does the plugin password protect WooCommerce products? =